Apple Cake Recipe (A French Classic)

 This post may contain affiliate links.
 Read my full disclosure policy.

 With tart apples baked into a buttery cake with just a hint of rum, this might be the best apple cake you’ll ever taste.
-It’s simple, yet so satisfying—perfect for dessert, a cozy afternoon snack, or even breakfast (yes, it’s that good!).
+It’s simple yet so satisfying—perfect for dessert, a cozy afternoon snack, or even breakfast (yes, it’s that good!).

 french apple cake

-The summer after my junior year of college, I worked as an au pair in Paris for a family with three energetic little boys.
-My host mother, Valérie, loved to cook and often enlisted my help in the kitchen once the kids were in bed.
-Her French apple cake recipe, with chunks of tart apples nestled in a tender, buttery rum cake, quickly became one of my all-time favorite fall desserts.
-Like many French classics—think clafoutis, madeleines, or crepes—it’s wonderfully simple yet incredibly satisfying.
-A slice is perfect with a cup of coffee in the afternoon or served as dessert with a dollop of whipped cream or a scoop of vanilla ice cream.
+The summer after my junior year of college, I worked as an au pair in Paris for a family with three little boys.
+My host mother, Valérie, loved to cook and often enlisted my help in the kitchen.
+Her apple cake recipe, with chunks of tart apples nestled in a tender and buttery rum cake, quickly became one of my all-time favorite desserts.
+Like many French desserts—think clafoutis, madeleines, or crepes—it’s incredibly simple to prepare.

 “Last year I won first place in a state fair with this recipe…This year I won division champion in our county fair.
 It’s a total winner of a recipe!”